NETWORG/blog/_posts/2020-05-14-speed-up-your-pcf-push-dev-deployment.md

 Since this feature is not enabled by default and there are not many references, I went ahead and tried to enable it myself (thank you [ILSpy](https://github.com/icsharpcode/ILSpy)).
 Turns out the incremental push is still i nthe tooling, it's just not enabled for some reason.
 So in order to enable it, you have to do the following:

-1. Go to: `%LOCALUSERPROFILE%\Microsoft\PowerAppsCLI\` open the CLI folder and the tools folder in it (for me it is `Microsoft.PowerApps.CLI.1.2.6\tools` at the time of writing)
+1. Go to: `%LOCALAPPDATA%\Microsoft\PowerAppsCLI\` open the CLI folder and the tools folder in it (for me it is `Microsoft.PowerApps.CLI.1.2.6\tools` at the time of writing)
 1. Open `featureflags.json` in your favorite editor ([VS Code](http://code.visualstudio.com/))
 1. And add the following flag:
   ```json